-Note: After upgrading to BART 2.5.1, you must take a new full backup of your system before performing an incremental backup.
+Note: After upgrading to BART 2.5.x.x, you must take a new full backup of your system before performing an incremental backup.

-5.2 Upgrading from BART 2.0 to BART 2.5.1
+5.2 Upgrading from BART 2.0

-Perform the following steps to upgrade BART 2.0 to BART 2.5.1:
+Perform the following steps to upgrade BART 2.0 to the latest version of BART:

-Step 1: Install BART 2.5.1; for details, see Using an RPM Package to Install BART.

-Step 2: Save a copy of your BART 2.0 configuration file.
-The default location of the BART 2.0 configuration file is /usr/edb/bart2.0/etc/bart.cfg.

-Step 3: Invoke the following command to remove BART 2.0:
+- Step 1: Install the latest version of BART; for details, see Using an RPM Package to Install BART. - Step 2: Save a copy of your BART 2.0 configuration file.
+The default location of the BART 2.0 configuration file is /usr/edb/bart2.0/etc/bart.cfg. - Step 3: Invoke the following command to remove BART 2.0: